Code-the-Dream-School/node-essentials/assignments/assignment8-authentication.md

 You should now test `/user/register` and `/user/logon` with Postman.
 You should see two differences from previous behavior.
 First, you should see the csrfToken being returned in the body of the request.
 Second, you should see the jwt cookie being set.
 However, none of your task routes will work, nor will your logoff route, because the csrfToken is not in the X-CSRF-TOKEN header.
 Try them out to make sure this is true.

 You want to catch csrfToken when it is returned from a register or logon.
-Open up the logon request in postman and you see a Tests tab.
+Open up the logon request in Postman and you see a Tests tab.
 Click on that, and plug in the following code:

 ```js
 const jsonData = pm.response.json();